 Established in October 1998 by Tom and Bonnie Rosse, parents of Jonathon J. Rosse ’04 and grandparents of Evan T. Rosse ’03 and Kyle B. Rosse ’05.
 This fund provides income to provide tuition assistance for a minority student who demonstrates financial need, academic stability, and soundness of character.

-This fund is in the process of being established by Laura Johnson and Arthur "Tooey" Rogers in loving memory of their son, Luke Rogers '06.
-Income from the fund will help support spirited boys who might not have the opportunity to go to Fenn without financial aid.
+The Lucian (Luke) Johnson Rogers '06 Scholarship Fund was established in 2020 by Laura Johnson and Arthur "Tooey" Rogers in loving memory of their son.
+The income from this permanently restricted endowment fund will help support boys who demonstrate Luke's bright smile and enthusiasm for life, and who might not have the opportunity to attend Fenn without financial assistance.

 Established in 2018 by his father, Dawson A. Rutter, Jr., in loving memory of his son.
 Income from this fund provides scholarships to qualified boys who require tuition assistance to enroll at Fenn, with a preference for students who have a demonstrated love for the arts.